 Teardrop Pallet Rack

 As with most rivet shelving, pallet rack installers often need to hammer teardrop beams with a rubber mallet to lock them fully into place.
 Despite this, many of the beam ears manufactured today include built-in safety pins, which lock the beam into the upright frame.

 Teardrop Pallet Racking Compatibility

 Thanks to market forces and a variety of other factors, most racking in production today features a “universal” teardrop design.
 This means that a person buying replacement or add-on components doesn’t necessarily have to buy from the same manufacturer when adding on to their current racking.

 Be Careful Using Different Manufacturers’ Beams in the Same Bay or Beam Level

 This may not sound like much of a difference, but it is.
 If two beams of even slightly different sizes are used in the same beam level or bay, it can cause warping and reduce the structural integrity of the pallet rack.

-It’s also important to be careful using different manufacturers’ components together because it often voids the warrantee.
+It’s also important to be careful using different manufacturers’ components together because it often voids the warranty.
 If there’s an accident that involves two different manufacturers, neither is likely to accept responsibility for any damage that occurs.

-Questions about Teardrop Pallet Rack?
+Questions about Teardrop Style Pallet Rack?

 Do you have questions about teardrop pallet rack or other material handling-related topics?
 Reach out and let us know.
-We’ll be happy to help, and may answer your question as a blog or video post.
+We’ll be happy to help and may answer your question as a blog or video post.